monix/monix.io/_tut/docs/3x/reactive/observable.md

 #### bufferTimedAndCounted

-Using either `bufferTimed` or `bufferCounted` have its drawbacks.
+Using either `bufferTimed` or `bufferCounted` has its drawbacks.
-In `bufferTimed`, the buffer sizes can be very inconsistent and we might be waiting on more elements even if we could already be processing them, increasing latency.
+In `bufferTimed`, the buffer sizes can be very inconsistent, so you might have to wait on more elements even if we could already be processing them, increasing latency.
-When using `bufferCounted`, there is a risk of waiting a very long time (or forever) until there are enough elements to send them downstream.
+When using `bufferCounted`, there is a risk of waiting a very long time (or forever) until there are enough elements to send downstream.
-If these are possible issues in an application, we could use `bufferTimedAndCounted` to do both at the same time.
+If these are possible issues in an application, you could use `bufferTimedAndCounted` to do both at the same time.

-This buffering method emits non-overlapping bundles, each of a fixed duration specified by the `timespan` argument or a maximum size specified by the `maxCount` argument (whichever is reached first).
+This buffering method emits non-overlapping bundles, each of a fixed duration specified by the `timespan` argument, or a maximum size specified by the `maxCount` argument (whichever is reached first).

 ```tut:silent